rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

         repo_id = int(input('Repository numeric id to delete: '))
         result = delete_repo(api_url, auth_token, repo_id)
         print('Result is', json.dumps(result, indent=4))
-        print(json.dumps(list_repos(api_url, auth_token), indent=4))

         # All done!
         print('Success!')
 ```

-In an ideal world we'd have one or more tests of each of the function.
-When things git unwieldly we group the tests into functions, possibly
-putting them in a separate module (e.g. repo_test.py).

 Full listing [repo.py](repo.py)